Blogs are one of the most powerful tools

 Who actually has the ‘right’ to blog?
 What does an authentic blogger look and feel and sound like?
 How do you identify a slick, Public Relations blogger?
 Should blogging remain in the realm of the individual voice?
 Or will it be usurped by multinational corporations and governments for their own devious purposes?
 These are all valid questions, and I’m afraid I do not possess an answer to any of these ethical questions about blogging.
 I feel that the individual person, company, or entity must answer these questions on their own.
 But there is one thing I am absolutely certain about.
 Everyone has a right to blog, just as every one has a right to write and publish their work in the public sphere, which includes the internet.

 Article written by Elizabeth Kirwin whose work has been published in national magazines and newspapers.
 She is co-owner of Sidhe Communications sidhecommunications.com in Asheville NC.
-She develops web sites, newsletters, brochures, and internet marketing plans for businesses, non-profits, and health care ogranizations nationally.
-For more information, e-mail email@example.com.
+She develops web sites, newsletters, brochures, and internet marketing plans for businesses, non-profits, and health care organizations nationally.
+For more information, e-mail firstname.lastname@example.org.

 More ways to bring traffic to your site